 About the course

-In the first and second terms you will follow three core courses:
+In the first and second terms you will follow these core courses:

 - Methods in Social Research

-In the second term, you will choose two option courses from a list which changes from year to year, and in the final term, you will write a dissertation of up to 15,000 words.
+In the second term, you will also take two highly focused, research-led option courses that change annually to reflect contemporary debates and academic themes.
+In the final term, you will write a dissertation based on original research on a topic of your choice.

-Staff are mainly drawn from Oxford’s internationally renowned centres: the International Migration Institute (IMI) and the Centre on Migration, Policy and Society (COMPAS).
-Teaching on the degree is both theoretical and problem-focused and delivered through a combination of lecture courses, classes and tutorials, seminars, student-led presentations, essays and library work.
-You will be expected to prepare for each lecture, class or tutorial by reading a selection of recommended book chapters, articles and working papers.
+Apart from four core faculty members from the School of Anthropology and Museum Ethnography (SAME) and the Department of International Development (ODID) who are dedicated to this degree, research staff from Oxford’s internationally renowned Centre on Migration, Policy and Society (COMPAS) and other units will provide additional teaching input.
+Teaching on the degree is both theory- and problem-focused and is delivered through a combination of lectures, seminars, student-led presentations, workshops, essays and library work.
+You will be expected to prepare for each lecture or seminar by reading a selection of recommended book chapters, articles and working papers.
 The MSc is a demanding course and, as is typical at Oxford, you will be expected to keep up with a considerable reading workload.
-Class sizes are small – generally between 5 and 26 students – encouraging active participation and enabling students to learn from each other.
+Class sizes are small to mid-size, encouraging active participation and enabling students to learn from each other.

 The MSc in Migration Studies seeks to prepare students for further social science research, or for a career within the increasing number of organisations – public and private, national and international – concerned with migration issues.
 Graduates of the MSc have gone on to doctoral degrees, law school, research and consultancy.
 Many are now employed by organisations such as the European Commission, ILO, IOM, UNICEF, RAND, Red Cross, Red Crescent, think tanks, national governments and leading universities.

 The course offers support for career development to current students, including informal careers advice sessions and careers workshops.